ocsf/ocsf-server/lib/schema_web/templates/page/guidelines_md.html.md

   Some exceptions can be made for well-accepted abbreviation.
 Example: `ip`, or names such as `os`, `geo`.

 ### Extending the Schema
-The Splunk Event Schema can be extended by adding new attributes, objects, and event classes.
+The Open Cybersecurity Schema Framework can be extended by adding new attributes, objects, and event classes.

 To extend the schema create a new directory in the `schema/extensions` directory.
 The directory structure is the same as the top level schema directory and it may contain the following files and subdirectories: